-In Ballet II, you will continue your learning and knowledge of fundamental Cecchetti and Vaganova ballet methods, incorporating intermediate movements and center technique.
-You will learn basic variations from the classical ballet repertoire for live performance.
-This course further refines your current technique and targets areas that need improvement.
-You will gain a basic understanding of ballet theory in preparation for a multifaceted professional career.
-Prerequisites: MTH 141 or assessment/departmental approval
+In Ballet II, students will continue learning of fundamental Cecchetti and Vaganova ballet methods, incorporating intermediate movements and center technique.
+Students will gain a basic understanding of ballet theory in preparation for a multifaceted professional career.
+Prerequisites: MTH 141 or assessment/Departmental Approval